Josephson diode effect in one-dimensional quantum wires connected to superconductors with mixed singlet-triplet pairing

 In the presence of both SOC and a Zeeman field in the quantum wire, JDE is absent when both of the following conditions are satisfied: (i) the pairing is purely triplet, and (ii) the directions of the SOC and the triplet pairing are perpendicular.
-The chemical potential of the central quantum wire, which can be adjusted via an applied gate voltage, causes the diode effect coefficient to oscillate.
+As a function of Zeeman field, the diode effect coefficient varies linearly taking the value $0$ at zero Zeeman field.
+The chemical potential of the central quantum wire, which can be tuned via an applied gate voltage, causes the diode effect coefficient to oscillate.
 These oscillations arise from Fabry-P\'erot interference of the plane wave modes within the quantum wire.
-Therefore, quantum wires can be effectively utilized in Josephson junctions to probe potential triplet pairings in superconductors through the observation of JDE.
+Therefore, quantum wires can be effectively utilized in Josephson junctions to probe triplet pairings in superconductors through the observation of JDE.
 Notably, the Josephson diode effect in our study is always accompanied by the anomalous Josephson effect.
 Josephson junctions incorporating a spin-orbit coupled quantum wire proximitized with a ferromagnetic insulator have been explored experimentally~\cite{raz2022}, making the predictions of our study feasible to test with current technology.
+Determining current-voltage characteristics and AC Josephson effect of the setup proposed in this work are some possible topics for future work.

-\acknowledgements The author thanks SERB Core Research Grant (CRG/2022/004311) and University of Hyderabad Institute of Eminence PDF for financial support.
+\acknowledgements The author thanks Dhavala Suri, Anindya Das and Bijay Kumar Sahoo for discussions.
+The author is grateful to Bijay Kumar Sahoo for comments on the manuscript.
+The author thanks SERB Core Research Grant (CRG/2022/004311) and University of Hyderabad Institute of Eminence PDF for financial support.